bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 brain cancer -- but there are still kooks in my neighborhood who believe that our high school's 5G network is an evil health hazard.

 Along the same lines, people are spending grant money these days on things like NMR studies to see whether quantum correlations could be more robust than expected if they're partially shielded by their molecular environment, as well as an *in vivo* MRI study of the human brain that has been greatly ballyhooed on social media (Kerskens and López Pérez, 2022).
 Even if the Kerskens results are correct, the observation of correlations in the nervous system does not imply that the correlations are *quantum* correlations.
+The situation is similar to the one surrounding radio waves and cancer, because the physics doesn't make sense based on very basic principles.
+But once the claims are unleashed, people start doing biology and epidemiology studies, as if that could trump the underlying absurdity of it.

 [Ben Crowell](http://lightandmatter.com/area4author.html), 2022 Nov.
 29